-A: The course costs $600.00.
-This covers tuition, supplies, liability insurance for clinical, uniform rental, ACERIP membership fee, and the American Heart Association CPR for Healthcare Providers certification.
+A: Tuition and fees for the course costs $650.00.
+This also covers supplies, liability insurance for clinical, uniform loan, ACERIP membership fee, and the American Heart Association CPR for Healthcare Providers certification card.
+Other costs are itemized above.
 You will need to purchase the required textbooks on your own.
-Being an independent teaching institution means that we are solely dependent on student tuition dollars, as we do not have outside funding.
-After completion of our program, you will be able to take the North Carolina State Board exam for your EMT-B license at no additional cost.
+As a non-affiliated teaching institution we are solely dependent on student tuition to maintain the program.
+After completion of our program, you will be able to take the North Carolina State Board exam for your EMT-B license.

 Q: Why do I have to complete a background check and a drug test?

 A: Many formal courses in healthcare involve a clinical education component.
 Sites where you complete this clinical education often require a criminal background check and drug screening before being able to interact with and assess live patients.

 Q: If I am a full-time student, how do I balance this class with my other classes?

 A: Treat this class as a minimum 4 credit hour UNC course (class + lab).
 Add that to your normal semester workload in order to see if you go above the overload threshold (18 credit hours).
 This course is Pass/Fail, but you need to maintain an 80% cumulative average throughout the class in order to stay enrolled.
 This course does not count towards University graduation requirements and is not printed on your transcript.

 Q: I got waitlisted.
 What are the chances I’ll get in?

 A: It varies but on average approximately 5-10% of students (2-4 students) who were initially approved, opt not to take the course by the third scheduled class.
 Waitlisted students will be offered spots in the order in which they initially registered.
 To be eligible for a slot, waitlisted students must attend the first 3 classes and will be notified of acceptance as spots become available.